GaryLuck/LuckBasic/README.md

 # LuckBasic
  New dialect of the Basic language.
-Initially will follow Dartmouth Basic!
+For the first several releases I will try to stay close to Dartmouth BASIC!